-FINALLY, I will be sending students' final grades to the Registrar's office before 5 PM on Tuesday, April 29.
+FINALLY, I will be sending students' final grades to the Registrar's office before 5 PM on Thursday, December 11.

-P.S.: A student who does not complete all the course requirements (e.g., have satisfactory attendance, adequately completed attendance vouchers, an end-of-semester structured reflection paper submitted, etc.) before I send final grades to the Registrar's office, will earn an IN (incomplete) as a final grade.
-This final grade will be converted to another grade after all course requirements have been met (this may be the end of the following semester, for instance, if the incomplete course requirement has to do with attendance).
+P.S.: A student who does not complete all the course requirements (e.g., have satisfactory attendance at St. Pius School by December 5, adequately completed attendance vouchers, an end-of-semester structured reflection paper submitted, attends the wrap-up session, etc.) before I send final grades to the Registrar's office, may earn an IN (incomplete) as a final grade.
+An IN will be converted to another grade after all course requirements have been met (this may be the end of the following semester, for instance, if the incomplete course requirement has to do with attendance).